reiserlab/Modular-LED-Display/docs/G4-troubleshooting.md

 Using a voltmeter, check that the arena board is being supplied with 5 V as expected.

 Some issues in the past have been caused by mistakes in the arena board assembly.
 The connectors between the arena board and the LED panels have sometimes been placed on the wrong side of the arena board or have had the gendered 15-pin connectors switched between the top and bottom arena boards.
 To see if this is the case, remove all of the LED panels from the arena board and plug one column back in, but inserted backwards (where the LEDs are facing to the outside of the arena).
-If an “all on” command turns on the LEDs in this case, then the connectors were placed incorrectly.
+If an "all on"{:.gui-txt} command turns on the LEDs in this case, then the connectors were placed incorrectly.

 ## `Error: Create Folder…`